ckorhonen/whop-creator-mvp/README.md

 3. **TypeScript Errors**: Check the "Type Check" step output
 4. **Cloudflare Project**: Verify the project name in deploy.yml matches your Cloudflare Pages project

-For detailed troubleshooting information, see [DEPLOYMENT_ANALYSIS.md](./DEPLOYMENT_ANALYSIS.md).
+For detailed troubleshooting information, see [DEPLOYMENT_TROUBLESHOOTING.md](./DEPLOYMENT_TROUBLESHOOTING.md).

 ### Common Issues

 **"package-lock.json not found" warning**
-→ Run `npm install` locally and commit the generated `package-lock.json`
+→ Run the [automated lockfile generator](https://github.com/ckorhonen/whop-creator-mvp/actions/workflows/generate-lockfile.yml) or `npm install --package-lock-only` locally

 **"Cloudflare secrets not configured" message**
-→ Add the required secrets in GitHub repository settings (see Configuration section above)
+→ Add the required secrets in GitHub repository settings (see [Quick Start Guide](QUICK_START_DEPLOYMENT.md))

 **Build fails with TypeScript errors**
 → Check the type check output and fix errors in your code

+**Deployment skipped message**
+→ This is normal!
+The workflow is working correctly.
+Add secrets to enable deployment.

 ## 🌟 Features